When you’re not an “employee”: Differences between employees, contractors and volunteers

 What obligations do organisations have to independent contractors?

 In general, an organisation’s obligations towards you as an independent contractor will depend on the terms of your particular contract with them.
-Read through your contract.
+Your contract should have information about your rights and responsibilities.